dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Routing.md

 2. Why are private addresses not routed on the public internet?
 3. What would happen if every internal device required its own public IP?
 4. Why does a business typically have one public IP but many internal devices?

+## Part 4 - Analytical Pause
+Without looking anything up, answer on your digital portfolio:
+1. Why does the switch never modify the IP address?
+2. Why must the router modify the MAC address?
+3. Why does the source IP remain the same from PC0 to PC1?
+4. What exactly does “next hop” mean in this simulation?
+5. Why is the default gateway necessary?
-5. How does this affect WAN design?
+6. How does this affect WAN design?